-8.2.
-Outline Soils management plan (Doc Ref 7.4):
+9.2.
+Outline Soils management plan (APP-226):

-- 8.2.1.
-Section 1.2.5 states 'Most of the affected land is within the South Downs National Park where provisional Agricultural Land Classification (ALC) mapping shows mainly Grades 2 and 3, and the likelihood of best and most versatile land is assessed by Natural England (Natural England, 2017) to be moderate or high.' - 8.2.2.
+- 9.2.1.
+THE OSMP (APP-226, Section 1.2.5, page 7) states 'Most of the affected land is within the South Downs National Park where provisional Agricultural Land Classification (ALC) mapping shows mainly Grades 2 and 3, and the likelihood of best and most versatile land is assessed by Natural England (Natural England, 2017) to be moderate or high.' - 9.2.2.
 The Natural England website states that 'Agricultural Land Classification map London and the South East (ALC007)' forms 'part of a series at 1:250 000 scale derived from the Provisional 1" to one mile ALC maps and is intended for strategic uses.
 These maps are not sufficiently accurate for use in assessment of individual fields or sites and any enlargement could be misleading.
-The maps show Grades 1-5, but Grade 3 is not subdivided.'
+The maps show Grades 1-5, but Grade 3 is not subdivided.' - 9.2.3.
+The 'Predictive BMV Landscape Assessment' explanatory note sets out that the mapping carries a proviso that 'the map is intended for strategic planning purposes only and is not suitable for use below scale 1:250 000 or for the definitive classification of any local area or site'. - 9.2.4.
+It will be important to provide a full assessment of the agricultural land classification for the area of the proposed DCO Order Limits to allow review prior to any construction work.

-- 8.2.3.
-The 'Predictive BMV Landscape Assessment' explanatory note sets out that the mapping carries a proviso that 'the map is intended for strategic planning purposes only and is not suitable for use below scale 1:250 000 or for the definitive classification of any local area or site'. - 8.2.4.
-It will be important to provide a full assessment of the agricultural land classification for the area of the proposed DCO Order Limits to allow review prior to any construction work. - 8.2.5.
-Section 1.2.6 states that the 'Soils Resource Plan (SRP) which will be produced during pre-construction to detail the type and volume of soils to be stripped, haul routes and stockpile arrangements and be produced in conjunction with the MMP [Materials Management Plan] and will interact with the stage specific SMP [Soils Management Plan].' - 8.2.6.
-If there are still elements of the proposals to be developed, especially haul routes (which it was assumed were already covered by the DCO Order Limits area) this is likely to lead to missing effects cannot be considered to inform appropriate mitigation strategy or allow comprehensive consideration of the proposals by stakeholders. - 8.2.7.
-The SMP sets out that a 'soil resource survey was carried out in February 2022.
-It was based on observations at 100m intervals along the cable route corridor and including areas of permanent development (e.g., the onshore substation at Oakendene) within the proposed DCO Order Limits.' - 8.2.8.
-Appendix A summary states 'The survey work covers approximately 40% of the proposed DCO Order Limits.
-The remaining land could not be surveyed due to health and safety risks associated with an elevated (moderate or higher) risk of encountering UXO and land access restrictions.' - 8.2.9.
-The accompanying plans suggest that the percentage of the proposed DCO Order Limits covered by the survey work may be lower still as many of the auger observations do not lie within the DCO Order Limits. - 8.2.10.
-There is a considerable area of the proposed DCO Order Limits that is missing between Maps 1B and 1C (survey observations), and Maps 2B and 2C (Agricultural land classification) most of which is the section of the DCO Order limits within the SDNP.
-This is due to the possible presence of UXO - 8.2.11.
+- 9.2.5.
+THE OSMP (APP-226, Section 1.2.6, page 7) states that the 'Soils Resource Plan (SRP) which will be produced during pre-construction to detail the type and volume of soils to be stripped, haul routes and stockpile arrangements and be produced in conjunction with the MMP [Materials Management Plan] and will interact with the stage specific SMP [Soils Management Plan].' - 9.2.6.
+If there are still elements of the proposals to be developed, especially haul routes (which it was assumed were already covered by the DCO Order Limits area) this is likely to lead to missing effects cannot be considered to inform appropriate mitigation strategy or allow comprehensive consideration of the proposals by stakeholders. - 9.2.7.
+THE OSMP (APP-226, Section 2.1.1, page 9)sets out that a 'soil resource survey was carried out in February 2022.
+It was based on observations at 100m intervals along the cable route corridor and including areas of permanent development (e.g., the onshore substation at Oakendene) within the proposed DCO Order Limits.' - 9.2.8.
+The Agricultural Quality report summary (APP-226, Appendix A, Page 5) states 'The survey work covers approximately 40% of the proposed DCO Order Limits.
+The remaining land could not be surveyed due to health and safety risks associated with an elevated (moderate or higher) risk of encountering UXO and land access restrictions.' - 9.2.9.
+The accompanying plans (APP-226, Appendix A, Map 1A to Map 1G) suggest that the percentage of the proposed DCO Order Limits covered by the survey work may be lower still as many of the auger observations do not lie within the DCO Order Limits. - 9.2.10.
+There is a considerable area of the proposed DCO Order Limits that is missing between (APP-226, Appendix A) Maps 1B and 1C (survey observations), and Maps 2B and 2C (Agricultural land classification) most of which is the section of the DCO Order limits within the SDNP.
+This is due to the possible presence of UXO - 9.2.11.
 The SDNP would expect that this missing information be fully provided in due course to allow review prior to any construction work.